brown2235a/Final_Project/README.md

 Description:
 The final project is a responsive website for a local dental office.
 HTML/CSS/Javascript and the bootsrap framework were utilized to create the custom site.

-Key features:
+Key features: <br />
--Social media icons created entirely with CSS -Personalized map rendered with the Google map javascript api -Appointment request widget
+-Social media icons created entirely with CSS <br />
+-Personalized map rendered with the Google map javascript api <br />
+-Appointment request widget <br />
 -Click to call phone number

 How to View Website:
 Run index.htm